RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 The fine-tuning process follows a supervised learning paradigm where human operators manually demonstrate tasks with robots.
 These demonstrations generate datasets of visual observations paired with corresponding low-level action trajectories.
 This approach is known as behavior cloning or imitation learning in robotics, but can also be considered a form of supervised fine-tuning (SFT) process as used in LLM training.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/gemini_vla.png" alt="Gemini Robotics fine-tuning approach" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/gemini_vla.png" alt="Gemini Robotics fine-tuning approach" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 Modern implementations like Gemini Robotics employ a distributed architecture that balances capability with operational efficiency.
 A large VLA model runs in the cloud for high-level reasoning and planning, while a compact action decoder resides on the robot itself, translating model outputs into low-latency control signals.